Julian22222/PRACTICE/Next_and_NestJS/README.md

 # Layout

-- allow to change visual part, seo, titles, descriptions
+- allow to change visual part, SEO, titles, descriptions
 - at least we need to have one layout.tsx file in the app folder/ root of our application, also we can have many layouts.
-Next automatically don't add HTML and body tags, so we need to add them manually in the RootLayout component, at least we need to have 1 RootLayout component in the app directory.
+Next.JS don't automatically add HTML and body tags, so we need to add them manually in the RootLayout component, at least we need to have 1 RootLayout component in the app directory.
 - We can have many layouts in our app
 - if we have root layout all pages will have the same template
 - layout.tsx file has a scope.
 Can use on different levels/ in different folders.
 Effect on that current folder and children folders and files